-Open to Grades: 9 - 12 Length of Course: Full Year Graduation Requirement: Fine Art or Elective Cost: \$10.00 covers robe cleaning for the school year.
+Open to Grades: 9 - 12 Length of Course: Full Year Graduation Requirement: Fine Art or Elective Cost: \$55 - \$65 per year for choir outfit

 Prerequisite: None Goals/Skills Developed: A selected mixed choir open to all grades.
 Students will study and perform various choral styles including both secular and sacred choral music.
 Enrolled students will be expected to perform at concerts, community events, and competitions.
 Students will learn to demonstrate pitch abilities as well as musical reading skills.
 Music reading skills are not required, but the student must demonstrate an ability to learn music technique.